Suppliers of various raw fabric materials used to manufacture automotive components.

 TB Kawashima USA, Inc. in Lugoff, South Carolina.

-A supplier of fabrics for automotive interior applications.
+A supplier of fabrics for automotive interior applications such as seat covers.

 The Haartz Corporation in Acton, Massachusetts.